Chrissy Teigen And Princess Beatrice Share Royal Twitter Exchange

 — Princess Beatrice of York (@yorkiebea) February 21, 2019

-Though most of the Princess’ tweets and updates are typical official royal business by nature, this drift from political and royal news is a refreshing one.
+Though most of the princess’ tweets and updates are typical official royal business by nature, this drift from political and royal news is a refreshing one.

-Fans of both Teigen and Princess Beatrice went wild for the tweet, liking and commenting on the exchange, which has been retweeted over 3,000 times.
-Some of Teigen’s followers even showed off their own kids of all ages who they have given the sweet name to, and told the model they would take her up on her offer to be the godmother.
-Others showed off their pets with the name Bea, and others sent Teigen giggle-inducing gifs of Golden Girls legend, Bea Arthur.
+Fans of both Teigen and Princess Beatrice went wild for the tweet, liking and commenting on the exchange, one which has been retweeted over 3,000 times.
+Some of Teigen’s followers even showed off their own kids who they have given the sweet name to, and told the model they would take her up on her offer to be the godmother.
+Others showed off their pets with the name Bea, and others sent Teigen giggle-inducing GIFs of Golden Girls legend Bea Arthur.

-Teigen, who has amassed an insane following on Twitter — over 10.8 million — is a pro on the platform.
-She frequently updates her fans with the antics of herself, her husband, and her two children.
-As the Inquisitr previously shared, Teigen and Legend recently spent a lazy Sunday arguing with each other over pizza rolls through a series of tweets aimed at one another.
+Teigen, who has amassed an insane following on Twitter — one comprised of over 10.8 million users — is a pro on the platform.
+She frequently updates her fans on the kooky circumstances faced by herself, her husband, and her two children.
+As The Inquisitr previously shared, Teigen and Legend recently spent a lazy Sunday arguing with each other over pizza rolls through a series of tweets aimed at one another.

-The duo went back and forth on their preferred methods to get the exact, perfect amount of crispiness to the Tostino’s, which Grammy winner Legend conveniently ordered on Postmates.
-Teigen captured every moment, from the silly arguments, the pizza heading in to the oven, and ended it all with a snap of herself enjoying the fruits of her labor.
+The duo went back and forth on their preferred methods to get the precisely perfect amount of crispiness to the Tostino’s, which Grammy-winner Legend conveniently ordered on Postmates.
+Teigen captured every moment — from the silly arguments to the pizza heading in to the oven — and ended it all with a snap of herself enjoying the fruits of her labor.
 Her followers loved it, and it showed once again just how laid back the funny couple is.